On the streetWritten by Admin

 Christmas comes to Franklin

 An array of Christmas and holiday festivities will take place Nov.
 28-29 in Franklin.

 The annual tree lighting “Winter Wonderland” ceremony and candlelight service will be at 7 p.m.
 Nov.
 28 on the town square, with free cider, cookies, wagon rides and live music.
 The Christmas Parade will be 3 p.m.
 Nov.
 29 in downtown.

 All aboard the wine and cheese train

-The Rail Line Wine Experience “MacNeill Uncorked” will be held at 10:30 a.m.
-Sept.
-5 at the Great Smoky Mountains Railroad in the Bryson City Train Depot.
+The Rail Line Wine Experience “MacNeill Uncorked” will be held from 11 a.m. to 2:30 p.m.
+Nov.
+28 at the Great Smoky Mountains Railroad in the Bryson City Train Depot.

 The event is a specialty train experience featuring wines selected by French Broad Vignerons to pair with your meal.
 Full service all-adult first class ride in the MacNeill car.
 A narrator will be onboard to discuss the six wines selected to accompany an exclusive sampling of local cheeses, a freshly made entree and a chef-selected dessert.
 All passengers receive souvenir stemless wine glass and tote bag.
 The Cottage Craftsman, located across from the depot will have all of the sampled wines available for purchase.
 Age 21 and over only.